 Biarritz’s market, with its cast-iron supports, was built in 1885 and should be visited even if you don’t need anything in particular.

 Laid out is cheese, pate, fresh meat, fruit and vegetables, so you may just decide to change plans and have a picnic.

 You might also head into the adjoining seafood market to indulge in oysters that are shucked for you while you wait.

 12. Cité de l’Océan et du Surf

-You can buy a ticket that combines the Aquarium with this museum, which opened in 2011.
+You can buy a ticket that combines the Aquarium with this museum.
 The Cité de l’Océan is a striking modern building designed by Steven Holl Architects in collaboration with Solange Fabião.

 The museum explores Biarritz’s relationship with the ocean via an array of interactive and multimedia exhibits most likely to appeal to kids.

 For example there’s a virtual reality surf experience and the “bathyscaphe”, an theatre showing a 3D movie taking you down into the Gouf de Capbreton, an underwater chasm 3,500 metres deep off the coast of Biarritz.

 One of a select few Asia-oriented museums in France, the Musée Asiatica is a pleasant surprise, with large collections of artefacts from China, Nepal and Tibet, arranged almost at random.